 “We’re trying to make this a rallying cry for the campus community to say we’re all in this together and no one will be left behind,” says Turner.
 “No matter how big a challenge we face as a campus community, we always come out of it stronger.”

-The Cougar Pledge is the latest in a series of initiatives the College’s SGA has taken this summer to encourage mask wearing as a public health effort amid the coronavirus pandemic.
+The Cougar Pledge is the latest in a series of initiatives the College’s SGA has taken to encourage mask wearing as a public health effort amid the coronavirus pandemic.
 Under Turner’s leadership, members of SGA wrote a letter in June to Charleston Mayor John Tecklenburg supporting a mask requirement for the city.
 Charleston City Council approved a mask ordinance that went into effect on July 1, 2020.

 SGA also joined forces with the College of Charleston Panhellenic organization in early July to support a social media challenge promoting mask wearing among student organizations using the hashtag #MaskMonday.
 The Black Student Union, Collegiate Curls and the Charleston 40 are among the student groups that have participated.